Debt Settlement vs. Debt Management—What’s the Difference

 - To start, debt settlement is offered by for-profit companies, which means their focus isn’t on consumers’ true financial well-being.
-They are incentivized to generate a profit for the company.

 - Consumers who choose debt settlement make regular deposits into a savings account, until there is enough for the debt settlement company to negotiate lump-sum payments.